Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What is the 5-year property price forecast for Cancún as of 2026?

-As of early 2026, property prices in Cancún are expected to grow by roughly 35% to 50% cumulatively over the next five years.
+As of 2026, residential property prices in Cancún are expected to rise by about 35% to 55% in nominal terms over the next 5 years.

 Which areas in Cancún will have the best price growth over the next 5 years?